-Dr. Johnson was recently named an Andrew Carnegie Fellow which is the country’s most prestigious fellowship to advance research in the social sciences and humanities.
-As a Carnegie Fellow, Johnson is analyzing the impact that the Great Recession is having on the demographic structure of rural America and its implications for policy.
-Dr. Johnson was also recently honored by the University of New Hampshire, which named him the Class of 1940 Professor for his excellence in interdisciplinary research and teaching and he also received UNH's Faculty Excellence in Research Award based on the quality, originality and significance of his scholarly work.
+Dr. Johnson is an Andrew Carnegie Fellow, which is the country’s most prestigious fellowship to advance research in the social sciences and humanities.
+Dr. Johnson was also honored by the University of New Hampshire, which named him the Class of 1940 Professor for his excellence in interdisciplinary research and teaching and he also received UNH's Faculty Excellence in Research Award based on the quality, originality and significance of his scholarly work.
 The Rural Sociological Society also honored him with its Excellence in Research award.

 Ph.D., Sociology, University of North Carolina at Chapel Hill